CapricornoG/Olivo/README.md

 After fixing this errors I got the following message "Document checking completed.
 No errors or warnings to show." from W3C

 ![Validator-HTML](/docs/screenshot-validator-html.png)

+Now validate the style.css on [The W3C CSS Validation Service - Jigsaw](<https://jigsaw.w3.org/css-validator/>)

+* ERROR line 317 .varieties-heading	Value Error : margin-bottom only 0 can be a unit.
+You must put a unit after your number : 1.5.
+FIXING add rem to 1.5 value.

 ## Unfixed bugs